 - Learn how to spot fake websites.

 VAWTRAK has undergone noticeable improvements since it was first spotted in August 2013 as an attachment to fake shipping notification emails.
 Combined with the continued use and abuse of malicious macros and Windows PowerShell, cybercriminals have come up with the perfect tool to carry out their data theft routines.
 RAM Ultimate Antivirus protects users from this threat by blocking all associated malicious files, URLs, and spam.
-Users are also advised to discern fake emails from legitimate ones, and in this case, real airline tickets or bogus receipts.
+And Users are also advised to discern fake emails from legitimate ones, and in this case, real airline tickets or bogus receipts.

 This article covers the answers to some of your frequently asked questions: